ICI3D/DAIDD/preparation/index.md

 Please let us know if you have trouble installing any of the above software!

 > Please note that you will need to have administrative permissions on the laptop you bring to the Clinic.
+You may need to arrange this through your IT department before departure if you are using an institutional laptop.

 ### 4. Introductory tutorials